Writing stored procedures in Snowflake Scripting

 Using an argument in a SQL statement (binding)

 As is the case with Snowflake Scripting variables, if you need to use an argument in a SQL statement, put a colon (:) in front of the argument name.
-(See Using a variable in a SQL statement (binding).)
+For more information, see Using a variable in a SQL statement (binding).

 CREATE OR REPLACE PROCEDURE find_invoice_by_id(id VARCHAR)